ansible/awx-operator/README.md

 **Note**: The `image` and `image_version` are intended for local mirroring scenarios.
 Please note that using a version of AWX other than the one bundled with the `awx-operator` is **not** supported.
 For the default values, check the [main.yml](https://github.com/ansible/awx-operator/blob/devel/roles/installer/defaults/main.yml) file.

 #### Container security context
-To change/add the security context for a specified container, add your items as key-value pairs under the nbame of the container in question.
+To change/add the security context for a specified container, add your items as key-value pairs under the name of the container in question.
 Possible container names are `redis`, `init`, `ee`, `task`, `web`, `rsyslog`.

 ```yaml
 ---